HeyGen x Slack | Create AI videos inside your workspace

 High-priority alert summaries

-Convert urgent Slack messages into avatar-narrated video briefs for high-priority channels like #incidents or #security-alerts, making sure critical info gets the attention it needs.
+Convert urgent Slack messages into avatar-narrated video briefs for high-priority channels like #incidents or #security-alerts, ensuring critical information gets attention.

 Start creating videos with AI